-Research outputs are of a wide variety.
-While not exhaustive, this document considers research outputs as listed in the REF 2021 as follows:
+There are a wide variety of research outputs.
+While not exhaustive, the REF 2021 guidance listed the different types of research outputs as follows:

 "217.
 In addition to printed academic work, research outputs may include, but are not limited to: new materials, devices, images, artefacts, products and buildings; confidential or technical reports; intellectual property, whether in patents or other forms; performances, exhibits or events; and work published in non-print media."